Skip to Content

 A custom purge is ideal for purging one page, or asset, such as an image.
 Purge all is site-wide to clear the cache of all static assets including CSS, images, and JavaScript.

-• Click on the website you want to purge the cache on
+- Click on the specific website you want to clear the cache for

-Selecting a custom purge requires the additional step of inputting the URL you want to clear the cache for.
+Selecting a custom purge requires inputting the URL you want to clear the cache for.

-As an example, if you decide to add a different header per page on WordPress, the static header URL would need to have the cache purged using the URL path in order for the new header image to update in the cache.
+For example, if you decide to add a different header per page on WordPress, the static header URL would need to have the cache purged using the URL path for the new header image to update in the cache.

-Using a custom purge, you can input the URL path for the header image.
+You can input the URL path for the header image using a custom purge.
 This would purge the cache of the static image, updating it with the new header image.

 Failing to do that and relying solely on clearing your host server cache would likely result in your CDN loading the previous static version.